Chart Color Schemes

 Strathpine has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 31 projects that may impact the region.
-Notable ones include The Country Club Hotel & Entertainment Complex, Innova Strathpine, Samsonvale Road Residential Developments, and Quinbrook Supernode Data Centre & BESS (Supernode).
-The following list details those most likely to be relevant.
+Thirty projects identified by AreaSearch are likely to impact the area significantly, with changes to local infrastructure being a major influence on performance.
+Key projects include The Country Club Hotel & Entertainment Complex, INNOVA Strathpine, Samsonvale Road Residential Developments, and Supernode (Quinbrook Supernode Data Centre & BESS).
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.